aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 # Finite State Transducers

-Finite State Transducers (FSTs) represent one of the most fundamental and powerful computational models in theoretical computer science and natural language processing.
-This chapter provides a comprehensive mathematical foundation for understanding FSTs, their weighted extensions, and their role in rational transduction theory.
+Finite State Transducers (FSTs) represent a fundamental computational model in theoretical computer science and natural language processing {{#cite mohri1997finite}}.
+This chapter provides a comprehensive mathematical foundation for understanding FSTs, their weighted extensions, and their role in rational transduction theory, building upon the seminal work of {{#cite elgot1965relations}} and subsequent developments in weighted automata theory.

 ## Mathematical Foundations